Park Connector Network: History

 The proposal to form a park connector network was approved in 1991 by The Garden City Action Committee.
 In 1995, The Kallang Park Connector became the first park connector to be implemented.
 Stretching over nine kilometres, the park connector links two regional parks: Bishan Park and Kallang Riverside Park.
 In December 2007, the Eastern Coastal Loop, a 42-kilometre loop, was completed, providing a link from East Coast Park to Changi Beach Park.
-By January 2012, 200 kilometres of the PCN has been completed.
-In 2015, NParks has completed 300 kilometres of the PCN, along with the Central Urban Loop.
+By January 2012, 200 kilometres of the PCN had been completed.
+In 2015, NParks had completed 300 kilometres of the PCN, along with the Central Urban Loop.